doctrine-extensions/DoctrineExtensions/CONTRIBUTING.md

 ## Which Branch Should I Contribute To?

-All pull requests should target the `master` branch, with a planned 3.0 major release.
+All pull requests (new features and bug fixes) should target the `main` branch.
+Anything that can be back-ported to v2.4.x will be done by maintainers.

-:warning: The `v.2.4.x` branch has been marked as legacy/deprecated.
+:warning: The `v2.4.x` branch has been marked as legacy/deprecated.

 ## Pull Request Titles